0200134/r3c/README.md

+📦 Repository has been officially moved to r3c-foundation/r3c.

 why  I  build  these:  I  want use more  stable, reliable rust.
 And  i  want  to  use rust  more  consistently.

 📢 **Notice — Ownershi6p Transfer Invitation**